Skip to content

 • FORM vs Roman (Ro Health)Roman (Ro Health) is US-only — it can't prescribe TRT in Australia.
 FORM is the MD-led alternative for AU and expat men.
 Honest comparison.

 • FORM vs SuperpowerSuperpower is a US-only bloodwork membership.
-FORM is the MD-led alternative for AU and expat men who want a TRT-capable protocol, not just data.
+FORM is the MD-led alternative for AU and expat men who want their hormone results explained, not just a dashboard of data.

 • FORM vs InstantScriptsInstantScripts is AU script telehealth — fast prescriptions, not diagnostics.
 FORM is an MD-led hormone specialist.
 Honest comparison for AU men.